Tanner1638/Mystic-Web-Interface/README.md

 - Reaction roles now saves emojis as their toString() form.
 - Fixed List Reaction Roles command so now everything goes on one embed
 - Reaction roles now automatically delete upon message deletion.
+- Added common variable caching for extremely increased efficiency with bot responsiveness.
+- Added ability to disable stable bot from remote hosting through command rather than stopping the server when working on the bot.
+- Added ability to specify what type of action Reaction Role will perform for assigning roles.
+(1. react/unreact -> give/remove role || 2. react/unreact -> give but not remove)